ranjowww/WD-Calla-School/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project - This is our final project in web design labaratory, we tasked to create a website with a given theme each group.
+The theme of our group is a School website.
-- Whats the purpose
+- Whats the purpose - To create a school website whether it's existing or made up.
-- What are key components
+- What are key components - MultiPage Website
-- What technology used and how it is used
+- What technology used and how it is used - HTML, CSS, JavaScript

 ### Key Components
 <!-- TODO: List of Key Components -->